John F. Kennedy Arboretum: History

-The JFK Arboretum was opened formally by President de Valera on 29 May 1968.
+Collection and operation

+Dedicated to the memory of John Fitzgerald Kennedy (35th President of the United States from 1960 to 1963) the Arboretum is a tree collection of international standing.
+Located in the southeast corner of Ireland, 12 km south of New Ross, it covers 252 ha and rises from 36 m at its southern boundary to 271 m at the summit of Sliabh Coillte, a prominent hill overlooking the Kennedy ancestral home at Dunganstown.
 Today the arboretum contains over 5,000 types of trees and shrubs from all temperate regions of the world, planted in botanical sequence.
 It is the largest collection of catalogued trees in the country.
 The aim was to maintain a comprehensive, scientifically based and fully documented arboretum, with ancillary collections and information services and ultimately, to become Ireland's National Arboretum.

 Conservation and research elements of the arboretum are represented by a set of provenance plots where six species of conifers and various Elm adaptability trials are taking place; forestry plots, where 220 taxa of forest trees are grown in plots and for which growth data is carefully compiled.
 Collections of special note include an ericaceous garden with over 500 different rhododendrons and azaleas, a plant collection devoted to famed Irish plant hunter Augustine Henry, a slow-growing conifer grove, a phenological garden as well as substantial collections of Acer, Quercus, Prunus, Viburnum, Berberis, and Betula.

 Today the arboretum has taken on an even more significant role in providing a sanctuary to threatened tree species.
 In 2022 over 10 acres of new planting will establish some of the world's most endangered conifers at the arboretum.
 Consisting of 1300 trees, representing 24 endangered conifer species the planting will be the single largest planted collection of the International Conifer Conservation Programme (ICCP).